 School Age Children and Families

-Join us after school one Thursday per month to build with Legos.
+Join us after school on one Thursday per month to build with Legos.
 The library will provide Legos to use (please don't bring any from home), and a theme for the day to guide your creative building.
-This is a drop-in program (no registration required), but clean up will start at 4:45 and everyone should plan to pitch in.
+This is a drop-in program (no registration required), but everyone should help clean up.
 Recommended for grades K-5.

 Therapy Pet Reading Program

-The Elm Grove Library sponsors a therapy pet program for students in grades 1-5 who would like extra practice reading aloud.
-Students may sign up for one 25-minute session per month with one of three animals.
-Dexter is a Russian Blue/Siamese cat; Clover is a Springer Spaniel; and Enzo is a Golden Retriever.
-All are experienced and certified therapy animals so they are calm and patient.
-Sign up in the library or by phone, 262-782-6717.
+The Elm Grove Library will be sponsoring a therapy pet program this fall for students in grades 1-5 who would like extra practice reading aloud.
+Students may sign up for one 25-minute session per month with a cat or dog.
+Our pet volunteers are experienced and certified therapy animals so they are calm friendly, and good listeners!
+Registration required.

-Test your observation skills with another "I Spy" display in the library!
-Then, on Friday, April 12 at 10:30 a.m., join us for a fun musical performance by David Landau (especially recommended for kids ages 3-7).
+Test your observation skills with another "I Spy" display in the library.
+Also, on Friday, April 24 at 10:30 a.m., join us for a fun musical performance by David Landau (especially recommended for kids ages 3-7).

 Need an introduction to the library?